elixir-europe/beacon-network-backend/README.md

 When the `BEACON_NETWORK_CONFIG_DIR` is set, the aggregator monitors the `$BEACON_NETWORK_CONFIG_DIR/beacon-network.json` to dynamically update the configuration.
 It also looks (but not actively monitoring) the `$BEACON_NETWORK_CONFIG_DIR/beacon-network-configuration.json` and `$BEACON_NETWORK_CONFIG_DIR/beacon-network-info.json` so deployers may change the beacon identifier and other metatada.

+It is possible to provide an environment variable `BEACON_NETWORK_LOG_FILE` for the log file.

 There are several timeouts that may be configured via environment variables:
 - `BEACON_NETWORK_REFRESH_METADATA_TIMEOUT` - timeout in minutes (default 60 min.)
 Beacon Network reloads metadata of the backed Beacons.
 - `BEACON_NETWORK_DISCARD_REQUEST_TIMEOUT` - timeout in seconds (default 5 sec.) after which the response from a Beacon is discarded.